hypertherm/DotNet.SystemCollections.Analyzers/README.md

 -Minimal NET Framework supported: 4.6+
 -Minimal .NET Core : 1.0

-Installing the package from the Package Manager:
+Installing the package from the Package Manager: `Install-Package DotNet.SystemCollections.Analyzers`
-	Install-Package DotNet.SystemCollections.Analyzers

 Each project in Visual Studio has a "treat warnings as errors" option.
 Go through each of your projects and change that setting:
-1. Right-click on your project, select "Properties".
+1.Right-click on your project, select "Properties".
-2. Click "Build".
+2.Click "Build".
-3. Switch "Treat warnings as errors" from "All" to "Specific warnings" or "None".
+3.Switch "Treat warnings as errors" from "All" to "Specific warnings" or "None".

 ## Release Notes